 3rd ROUTE: Madonna dei Fornelli – Monte di Fò (17 km)

-This stage is undoubtedly one of the most technical and challenging, developing inside the woods and in the most impervious part of the route, with many steep sections and technical descents.
-Depending on the time of year, it is possible to encounter a lot of mud, so much of the climbing is to be done on foot while pushing the bike, and many of the descents may have single track passages that are often slippery and dangerous.
-In dry terrain, although it is rare, more trained bikers can engage in ups and downs that put them to the test.
-The departure from Madonna dei Fornelli immediately encounters a very steep path, which can be bypassed by taking a piece of state road…
+This stage is undoubtedly one of the most technical and challenging, developing inside the forests and in the most impervious part of the route, with many steep sections and difficult descents.
+Depending on the time of year, it is possible to encounter a lot of mud, so much of the ascent becomes much more strenuous, and some descents may have slippery and dangerous passages.
+The departure from Madonna dei Fornelli immediately encounters a very steep path, which can be bypassed by taking a part of the state road.

-The stage involves an uphill climb of 751 meters, which in absolute terms would not be excessive, but on such technical and often muddy passages fatigue sets in, so a good workout is still necessary.
-It is only 17 kilometers, so having a day, anyone can travel it, albeit making some stops.
+This stage involves an uphill climb of 751 meters, which in absolute terms would not be excessive, but on such technical and often muddy passages fatigue sets in, so a good workout is still necessary.
+It is one of the shortest stages; it is only 17 kilometers, so having a day, anyone can walk it, albeit making some stops.

 Length: 17 km